GLOBAL MARKETS-World stocks hope for Fed pause, dollar stalls

 Core CPI appears likely to trough at 5.0% in September before moving higher, should the current path persist, as prices for services rise further, Jonathan Golub, chief U.S. equity strategist at Credit Suisse, said in a note.

-But markets are pricing the Fed to cut its target rate to 4.416% by December as the economy slows and potentially enters a recession.
+But markets are pricing the Fed to cut its target rate to 4.394% by December as the economy slows and potentially enters a recession.
+The outlook for December last week had rates falling below 4.0% at one point.
 FEDWATCH

 "The Fed could surprise us and pause" in May, Ghriskey said.
 "But they're very unlikely to roll over at this point.
 They are determined to crush inflation."

-The Fed should be cautious about raising rates in the face of recent banking stress, Chicago Fed President Austan Goolsbee said, noting that a pullback in bank lending would help quell inflation and leave less for monetary policy to do.
+The Fed should be cautious about raising rates in the face of recent banking stress, Chicago Fed President Austan Goolsbee said on Tuesday, noting that a pullback in bank lending would help quell inflation and leave less for monetary policy to do.

 The U.S. central bank's policy path will depend on incoming data, New York Fed President John Williams said, adding that he had yet to see much sign of credit conditions tightening and it would take time to see how that played out.

-Equity markets in Europe rallied after a long four-day Easter holiday, while the S&P 500 edged up and the Nasdaq slid.
+Equity markets in Europe rallied after a long four-day Easter holiday, while the S&P 500 retreated minutes before the close to end flat and the Nasdaq slid.
 Large U.S. banks on Friday kick off earnings season that is expected overall to show a decline in profits, though banks are considered undervalued after a sell-off in March.

 Bolstering the case for global inflation to ease further this year, data showed China's consumer inflation hit an 18-month low and factory-gate price declines sped up in March as demand remained weak.